-In contrast to the line energy evolution, the line width for ACIS does not appear to have any dependence on sacrificial charge.
-None of the strong features seen in the line energy and particle background (Figure 9) are seen in Figure 11.
-The XIS line width, however, does show a weak dependence on cut-off-rigidity in the absence of charge injection and varies by about 15 eV over the entire range of COR values (Figure 16). need more here. refer back to section 4.2, make revelant to sacrificial charge.
+The XIS line width, however, does show a weak dependence on cut-off-rigidity in the absence of charge injection and varies by about 15 eV over the entire range of COR values (Figure 16).
+As it was for the XIS line energy, this dependence disappears with the use of charge injection, which overwhelms the charge from the particle background.